Pseuduvaria parvipetala: Description

-It is a tree reaching 10 meters in height.
+It is a tree reaching 10 m in height.
 The young, light to dark brown branches are sparsely hairy and also have sparse lenticels.
-Its egg-shaped to elliptical, papery to slightly leathery leaves are 8.5-17 by 3-6.5 centimeters.
-The leaves have pointed bases and tapering tips, with the tapering portion 12-22 millimeters long.
+Its egg-shaped to elliptical, papery to slightly leathery leaves are 8.5-17 cm by 3-6.5 cm centimeters.
+The leaves have pointed bases and tapering tips, with the tapering portion 12–22 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 10-14 pairs of secondary veins emanating from their midribs.
-Its sparsely to densely hairy petioles are 4-10 by 1-2 millimeters with a broad groove on their upper side.
-Its Inflorescences occur in pairs on branches, and are organized on slightly to sparsely hairy peduncles that are 1.5-3 millimeters.
+The leaves have 10–14 pairs of secondary veins emanating from their midribs.
+Its sparsely to densely hairy petioles are 4–10 by 1–2 millimeters with a broad groove on their upper side.
+Its Inflorescences occur in pairs on branches, and are organized on slightly to sparsely hairy peduncles that are 1.5–3 millimeters.
 Each inflorescence has up to 18 flowers.
-Each flower is on a slightly to sparsely hairy pedicel that is 3-9 by 0.2-0.5 millimeters.
-The pedicels are organized on a rachis up to 5 millimeters long that have 3-18 bracts.
-The pedicels have a medial, densely hairy bract that is 0.5-1 millimeters long.
+Each flower is on a slightly to sparsely hairy pedicel that is 3–9 by 0.2–0.5 millimeters.
+The pedicels are organized on a rachis up to 5 millimeters long that have 3–18 bracts.
+The pedicels have a medial, densely hairy bract that is 0.5–1 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, triangular sepals, that are 0.7-1 by 1-1.5 millimeters.
+Its flowers have 3 free, triangular sepals, that are 0.7–1 by 1–1.5 millimeters.
 The sepals are hairless on their upper surface, sparsely to densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The pale yellow to pink, oval, outer petals are 1.5-2 by 1-2 millimeters with hairless upper and sparsely hairy lower surfaces.
-The pale yellow to pink, triangular, inner petals have a 1-2 millimeter long claw at their base and a 2-3.5 by 1.5-2.5 millimeter blade.
+The pale yellow to pink, oval, outer petals are 1.5–2 by 1–2 millimeters with hairless upper and sparsely hairy lower surfaces.
+The pale yellow to pink, triangular, inner petals have a 1–2 millimeter long claw at their base and a 2–3.5 by 1.5–2.5 millimeter blade.
 The inner petals have flat bases and pointed tips.
 The inner petals are slightly hairy on their upper and lower surfaces.
 The inner petals have a single, smooth, flat, sausage-shaped gland on their upper surface.
-Male flowers have up to 26 stamens that are 0.6 by 0.5-0.6 millimeters.
+Male flowers have up to 26 stamens that are 0.6 by 0.5–0.6 millimeters.
 Female flowers have up to 5 carpels that are 1 by 0.5 millimeters.
 Each carpel has 2 ovules.
 The fruit occur in pairs and are organized on a sparsely hairy peduncle that is 3 by 1 millimeters.
 The fruit are attached by sparsely hairy pedicles that are 15 by 1 millimeters.
-The globe-shaped fruit are 7-9 by 7-9 millimeters.
+The globe-shaped fruit are 7–9 by 7–9 millimeters.
 The fruit are wrinkly, and densely hairy.